Compliance with Capital Requirements Directive (CRD V)

 The principles set out in the policy inform remuneration decisions for all employees, not only Executive Directors and Material Risk Takers, and the Remuneration Committee takes into account pay levels and benefit arrangements throughout the Bank to ensure the arrangements remain appropriate.
 Remuneration packages may vary to take into account role-specific factors in different areas of the Bank and will be determined by reference to market levels, skills requirements and internal relativities.

 It is crucial to maintain the link between remuneration, including variable pay, and the achievement of the Bank’s commercial objectives.
-The policy aims to reward short term progress and long-term success, fully incentivising the key objectives of the plan.
-All variable remuneration may be reduced or cancelled in circumstances including:
+All variable remuneration may be reduced (including reduced to zero) in circumstances including:

 • participant misbehaviour or material error, or has breached standards of fitness and propriety;